MorgesHAB/SolarLoon/README.md

 So fisrt, we need to install a operating system.
 I recommend to use Raspbian Jessie Lite
 This one --> https://www.raspberrypi.org/downloads/raspbian/
-Now unzip it and write the file.img on the SD card (use Win32 disk imager for example)
+When you have donwloaded it, unzip it and write the file.img on the SD card (use Win32 disk imager for example)
-Next connect a display, a mouse, a keyboard and put on the electrical cable (5V)
+Next connect a monitor (with the HDMI port), a mouse, a keyboard and put on the electrical cable (5V)
 The Raspberry Pi will start and if all right, you will have to put the user name and the password

 	user name : pi